Bruschetta

 mixed bruschetta topping in bowl

-Arrange the bread slices on a baking sheet.
+Step 2.
+Toast the bread.
+Slice the baguette into ½-inch-thick slices and arrange on a baking sheet.
 Brush both sides of the bread with the remaining 3 tablespoons of oil.
-Bake for about 10 minutes, until crisp and golden on the bottom.
+Bake for about 10 minutes, until the bottoms are crisp and golden brown.

 brushing the bread slices with olive oil

-Rub the top side of each slice with the cut side of the garlic, going back and forth once (or twice, if you like your bruschetta extra garlicky).
+Step 3.
+Rub with garlic.
+Flip the bread slices so the golden side faces up.
+Rub the top side of each slice with the cut side of the garlic clove, going back and forth once or twice, depending on how garlicky you like it.

 rubbing the bread with garlic

-Transfer the toasted bread to a serving platter and top each slice with a spoonful of the tomato mixture.
-Sprinkle the bruschetta with more basil.
-Serve within 10 minutes so that the bread stays crisp.
+Step 4.
+Assemble and serve.
+Transfer the toasted bread to a serving platter and spoon the tomato mixture onto each slice of bread.
+Sprinkle with more basil and serve within 10 minutes so the bread stays crisp.

 Plate of bruschetta with heirloom tomatoes, olives, and basil.